-CUL-1 Treatment of Unknown Archaeological Resources
+CUL-1b Treatment of Unknown Archaeological Resources

 In the event that unknown archaeological resources are exposed or unearthed during project construction, all earth disturbing work within the vicinity of the find must be temporarily suspended or redirected until an archaeologist has evaluated the nature and significance of the find.
+A 100-foot buffer shall be implemented around the find until the find is treated.
 If the archaeologist determines that the resource is an "historic resource" or "unique archaeological resource" as defined by California Environmental Quality Act Guidelines Section 15064.5 and avoidance is not feasible, further evaluation by the archaeologist shall occur.
 The archaeologist's recommendations for further evaluation may include a Phase II testing and evaluation program to assess the significance of the site.
 Resources found not to be significant will not require mitigation.
 Impacts to sites found to be significant shall be mitigated through implementation of a Phase III data recovery program.
 After the find has been mitigated appropriately, work in the area may resume.
 A local Native American representative shall monitor any mitigation work associated with prehistoric cultural material.